Setup and integration

 dyduAfterLoad

-The function "dyduAfterLoad" is automatically called at the end of the script loading.
+The dyduAfterLoad function is automatically triggered when the script has finished loading.

 <script>